 Two days later, Kaiden and Liliana finally made it to our local airport.
 My husband and I picked them up, so grateful to have our son and our beautiful future daughter-in-law here safe and sound.
 Yes, it cost my son all of his savings, and he had to borrow $5,000 from us just for flights, hotel, and fees, but he’s happy.
 They both are.
 (And we’ll let him start paying after he graduates in December 2019 and starts working as a computer programmer.)

 We were immediately impressed with Liliana and as we’ve gotten to know her, we are more and more excited to have her in our family.
 It takes a lot of courage to go to a new country with only two suitcases and the promise of love.
 Thankfully, my husband and I and a couple of our children speak and understand Portuguese, so she has a lot of support.

 End of a long journey?

 I’ve spent the past five weeks madly preparing for their December 14, 2018 wedding.
 Kaiden is finishing up this semester (with great grades!) and Liliana doesn’t speak English, so most of the planning has necessarily fallen to me.
-A surprise bought of appendicitis and emergency surgery the day after Thanksgiving set me back a little, but with a lot of neglect of my current book, I’ve been able to get back on track.
+A surprise bout of appendicitis and emergency surgery the day after Thanksgiving set me back a little, but with a lot of neglect of my current book, I’ve been able to get back on track.
 One of my married daughters and one of my sisters have also been a huge help.
 The wedding must be within 90 days of Liliana entering the US, and the school break is definitely the best time for them.
 With only a week until the wedding now, we are all more than ready for this last step.

 It seems like the end of a long journey, but really it is just the beginning.
 The beginning of Kaiden and Liliana’s lives together.
 I bet in a few years, they won’t remember how much of a headache the fiance visa process was.
 But they will remember the relief of finally being together.
 The success of a battle well worth fighting.